akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 To know more about the different PIM versions, you can consult [this article](https://www.akeneo.com/blog/akeneo-introduces-a-simpler-product-release-cycle/) to understand our PIM release cycle.

-You can also consult our [release notes](https://www.akeneo.com/release-notes/) to understand the scope of each version.
+You can also consult our [release notes](https://www.akeneo.com/release-notes/) and [new key features released in our versions page](https://help.akeneo.com/pim/serenity/whats-new.html) to understand what are our last supported **versions** and the features we have added in each one.

-To finish, you'll find on our [helpdesk platform](http://helpdesk.akeneo.com/) what are our last supported PIM versions.
-If you don't have access to our Helpdesk platform, please [contact us](https://www.akeneo.com/contact/).

-Then, in order to understand our different editions and their capabilities, you can consult our [dedicated page](https://www.akeneo.com/compare-editions/) on our website.
+Then, in order to understand our different **editions** and their capabilities, you can consult our [dedicated page](https://www.akeneo.com/compare-editions/) on our website.

 ## Features and data model